ftc10820/dev-docs/README.md

 The driver station allows the user to choose an OpMode to run.
 Think of an OpMode as a program.
 OpModes are subclassed from OpMode or LinearOpMode.
 The latter provides helper methods to aid in managing your control loop.

+There are many examples in FtcRobotController/src/main/java/org/firstinspires/ftc/robotcontroller to help you get started.

 # 3rd Party Libraries
 The base FTC project includes a wide variety of support for your robot code.
 If you want to use additional libraries such as road runner, add references to TeamCode/build.gradle according to the 3rd party library's instructions.